 To back up the wallet.dat or other wallet file, you might need to tell your backup program to explicitly back up that file.
 Users of Backblaze Backup don’t have to worry about configuring this, since by default, Backblaze Backup will back up all data files.
 You should determine where your particular cryptocurrency, wallet, or application stores your keys, and make sure the necessary file(s) are backed up if your backup program requires you to select which files are included in the backup.

 Apps and wallets will let you export your keys from your app or wallet to a file.
-Once exported, your keys can be stored on a local drive, USB thumb drive, DAS, NAS, or in the cloud with any cloud storage or sync service you wish.
-Encrypting the file is strongly encouraged — more on that later.
-If you use 1Password or LastPass, or other secure notes program, you also could store your keys there.
+Once exported, your keys can be stored on a local drive, USB thumb drive, direct attached storage system, network attached storage system, or in the cloud with any cloud storage or sync service you wish.
+Encrypting the file is strongly encouraged—more on that later.
+If you use 1Password or LastPass, or another secure notes program, you also could store your keys there.

 A mnemonic phrase, mnemonic recovery phrase, or mnemonic seed is a list of words that stores all the information needed to recover a cryptocurrency wallet.
 Many wallets will have the option to generate a mnemonic backup phrase, which can be written down on paper.
 If the user’s computer no longer works or their hard drive becomes corrupted, they can download the same wallet software again and use the mnemonic recovery phrase to restore their keys.